bkoi/dragonsdaughter-MS2-Game-of-Thrones/README.md

 ### Code

-* I made use of some of code created by [Marina Ferreira](https://marina-ferreira.github.io/tutorials/js/memory-game/).
+* I made use of some of code created by [Marina Ferreira](https://marina-ferreira.github.io/tutorials/js/memory-game/) and from [Scotch - How to Build a Memory Matching Game in JavaScript](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript).

 ### Content